Sheffield baronets

-The fourth baronet served as High Sheriff of Lincolnshire in 1817 and the fifth baronet in 1872.
+The fourth baronet served as High Sheriff of Lincolnshire in 1817.
+The fourth baronet's fourth son George Sheffield (13 September 1836 - 10 October 1898) was the private secretary to Richard Lyons, 1st Viscount Lyons, for over 20 years, including when Lyons was British Ambassador to the United States and British Ambassador to France.

+The fifth baronet served as High Sheriff of Lincolnshire in 1872.
 The sixth baronet sat as Conservative member of parliament for Brigg.

-Samantha Cameron is the daughter of the eighth Baronet and Cara Delevingne is the great-great-granddaughter of the sixth baronet.
+Cara Delevingne is the great-great-granddaughter of the sixth baronet and Samantha Cameron is the daughter of the eighth baronet.